observeinc/helm-charts/README.md

     value: <datastream token>
 ```

-Or using the `--set` flag during installation.

 ## Sizing

-By default, we attempt to choose defaults which have a wide operating
-range.
-However, some clusters will inevitably fall outside this range.
-We
-provide example values files corresponding to several different use cases:
+While the default configuration of the observe charts are intended to be appropriate for a variety of use cases,
+additional example configurations are also provided for other cases:

-- [examples/stack/values-xs.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-xs.yaml) - intended to run on small clusters such as development environments, where resources are scarce and reliability is less of a concern
+- [examples/stack/values-xs.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-xs.yaml) and [examples/traces/values-xs.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/traces/values-xs.yaml) - intended to run on small clusters such as development environments, where resources are scarce and reliability is less of a concern
-- [examples/stack/values-m.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-m.yaml) - the default sizing, intended to run on clusters with hundreds of pods.
+- [examples/stack/values-m.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-m.yaml) and [examples/traces/values-m.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/traces/values-m.yaml) - the default sizing, intended to run on clusters with hundreds of pods.
 Start here and adjust up or down accordingly.
 - [examples/stack/values-l.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-l.yaml) - used for similar sized clusters as `m`, but with higher throughput in logs, metrics or events.
 This may be due to verbose logging, high cardinality metrics or frequent cluster reconfiguration.
 - [examples/stack/values-xl.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/stack/values-xl.yaml) - intended to run on large clusters with 100+ nodes.
 Collection is preferentially performed using daemonsets rather than deployments.
+- [examples/traces/values-deployment.yaml](https://github.com/observeinc/helm-charts/tree/main/examples/traces/values-deployment.yaml) - a sample configuration of a 10-replica deployment of the traces agent.
+Adjust the sizing and replica count as needed.

-Resource limits for each sizing is as follows:
+Resource allocations for each example configuration are as follows:

 |         |     `xs`     |      `m`      |      `l`      |     `xl`      |
 |--------:|:------------:|:-------------:|:-------------:|:-------------:|